nathankitchen/netlify-cms-backend-azure/packages/netlify-cms-backend-azure/README.md

+# attempt to adapt netlify-cms for dev.azure.com

+WARNING - This option is currently under construction and lightyears away from complete or any PROD use

+Feel welcome to contribute

-# dev-test/config.yml changes needed to connect to Azure DevOps
+## dev-test/config.yml changes needed to connect to Azure DevOps

 backend:
   name: azure